The Qutub Minar complex is a collection of architectural marvels located at the Mehrauli Archaeological Park in New Delhi, India. The complex...

 On Lower Lamb Street you can see You Don’t Need Planning Permission to Build Castles in the Sky.
 The view in Google Maps is from 2012 because it is a very hidden place and it has not been photographed again since, but the work is still there, although a bit modified by a sort of door.
 The meaning of the sentence may be a sweet encouragement to dream the future, as also suggested by the smile created with the sentence.

 The work Girl with the Pierced Eardrum appears between Hanover Place and Sydney Row.
 It is evidently Banksy’s 21st century translation of Johannes Vermeer’s Girl With a Pearl Earring.
 The difference lies in the technique and in the earring itself, which is an octagonal burglar alarm.
 Our street artist is also a champion in incorporating pre-existing features into his oeuvres.
 But there’s more about this Girl.
-This year someone gifted it with a pandemic-accessory: a mask.
+In 2020 someone gifted it with a pandemic-accessory: a mask.
 Was it Banksy or not?
 That’s not important: the message is clear.

 On Stoke Croft, you can admire one of the first (if not the first) piece of Banksy street art in Bristol, created in 1999 – The Mild Mild West.
 It depicts a teddy bear throwing a Molotov cocktail at three riot police.
 It refers to the police forbidding raves in abandoned buildings in Bristol during the 1990s.
 Nothing wild, just always the “mild,” quiet England.